frizLabz-FFriZz/Pine-Script-v5-VS-Code/CONTRIBUTING.md

 - Use `const` and `let`, avoid `var`.
 - Use template literals instead of concatenation.
 - Use ES6 module syntax (`import`/`export`).
+- For Airbnb linting in VS Code.
+Download the ESLint extension from the marketplace, after the first time you use `npm install` it should download all of the needed packages and ESLint should be configured and linting.

 ### Documentation